Best Gaming Keyboard of 2021

 Unfortunately, the low price of this peripheral comes at the cost of a few features that could be a deal-breaker for some users.
 Specifically, the board has relatively weak light effects and limited customization.
 Additionally, the Apex 3 lacks a USB passthrough port and dedicated macro keys.
 Lastly, we found the manufacturer's Engine3 software to be a bit challenging to download and we had trouble saving the changes we made to the key functions.
 Yet, this keyboard is incredibly functional, easy to use, and comfortable to boot, especially at the price.

 The Ducky One 2 Mini packs a punch for a board of its size (11 3/4" x 4 1/4" x 1 1/2").
 This 60 percenter — meaning it uses 60% of the keys of a full-size unit — has N-key rollover, mechanical Cherry switches, multiple light options, and it comes in a variety of key colors.
 The model version we tested came with MX Brown switches and backlit keys that have 6 preset light profiles.
 The model also included extra keycaps for added flare and digit orientation.

 While we love this machine for its sleek look and compact size, it is not the best for performing mundane computer work.
-Unlocking the full potential of the unit requires the use of function keys for basic tasks like scrolling through text.
+Unlocking the full potential of this keyboard requires the use of function keys for basic tasks like scrolling through text.
 Additionally, we were unable to find any supporting software.
 This lack means that keybinds must be set on the keyboard, a task that we found to be confusing and, at times, ineffective.
-Nonetheless, the desktop real estate saved with this compact machine will out-weigh the limitations for the space-conscious gamer.
+Nonetheless, the desktop real estate saved with this compact machine will outweigh the limitations for the space-conscious gamer.

 If you're ready to try out a full-size gaming board but still want to make rent, then the Corsair K55 RGB is the ticket.
 This machine has 6 dedicated macro keys, programmable RGB backlighting, 8-key selective rollover, as well as number and media keys.
 The macro keys are easy to program with the keyboard but the unit also comes with iCUE software which, while not the easiest to navigate, is certainly better than no software at all.